Skip to Content

 As early labor progresses to active labor, and finally moves through transition, the cervix opens all the way to 10 cm releasing lots of mucus, or “baby goo” as a friend of mine calls it.
 Bloody show, or mucus mixed with blood is common, and even anticipated at this point.

-Blood tinged mucus is a sign that the cervix is changing (opening, thinning, and moving forward), which allows for the baby to move down through the pelvis and get closer to the pushing stage of labor.
+Blood tinged mucus is a sign that the cervix is changing.
+The cervix begins opening, thinning, and moving forward, which allows for the baby to move down through the pelvis.
+When this happens we get closer to the pushing stage of labor.
 Which is what we want, right? 😉

-For more information about mucus plugs and to answer common questions (like “How long after losing a mucus plug does labor start?”, check out my mucus plug 101 post.
-It’s fascinating!
+For more information about mucus plugs and to answer common questions like how long after losing a mucus plug does labor start check out my mucus plug 101 post.
+Mucus plugs are fascinating!